ekmadsen/IdentityService/README.md

 }
 ```

-Write a Confirm action that verifies the user posseses the email address they provided:
+Write a Confirm action that verifies a user posseses the email address they provided:

 ```C#
 [AllowAnonymous]